pzemtsov/pzemtsov.github.io/_posts/2014-05-02-demultiplexing-of-e1-converting-to-C.md

 We also need a timer (replacement for **Java**'s `System.currentTimeMillis ()`).
 I've moved it to separate header file `"timer.h"`.
 We'll copy the measurement and correctness test code from **Java** with only minor changes.
-We don't need to run test five times, since **C++** doesn't have any warm-up effect.
+We don't need to run tests five times, since **C++** doesn't have any warm-up effect.
 We'll still run it twice, just to be safe.
 Another change is triggered by absence of a garbage collection in **C++**.
 All the memory we allocate must be freed.
 Finally, we'll run all out versions at once, so to improve stability of results, we'll run them in the same memory, re-using the buffers.